bcornec/Lab-git/Packaging/README.md

         package hello-world-1.0-1.noarch is already installed
 ```

 then, this is normal ;-) The package you just built has no obvious or distinctive difference with the one which is alread installed.
 However, you did change the specfile and rebuilt the package.
 So one way to solve this would be as before to first remove the previous package and then reinstall.
 That would work, but is cheating.
-What you really need to do is indicate to the RPM system that you changed the way you build thepackage.
+What you really need to do is indicate to the RPM system that you changed the way you build the package.
 This is what the Release tag is made for.
 Each time you change your specfile, and want to install or distribute the resulting packages, then you need to increase the Release tag.
 So here replace the 1 by 2 in the spec file, rebuild and try again to install using the `-F` or `-U` option of the `rpm` command, not the `-i`.

 Do not forget to update the changlog part of the spec file with a new entry !